Shweta Tiwari apologises for her controversial remark, says statement was 'misconstrued' | Entertainment

 Shweta Tiwari apologises for her controversial remark, says statement was 'misconstrued'

-Popular TV actor Shweta Tiwari has apologised after she received backlash for allegedly hurting religious sentiments with her remark on God.The 41-year-old actor had made the controversial statement in Bhopal on Wednesday during the promotion of her web series Show Stopper.
+Popular TV actor Shweta Tiwari has apologised after she received backlash for allegedly hurting religious sentiments with her remark on God.Her apology comes on the day an FIR was registered against the actor in Bhopal for her statement.The 41-year-old actor had made the controversial statement in Bhopal on Wednesday during the promotion of her web series Show Stopper.

 - Country: